CCALI/a2jauthor/wiki/Deploy A2J Author Git Repo.md

-# new deploy setup, or wipe out old
+# only for new deploy setup, or wipe out old
 su - a2jprod
 cd /vol/data/sites/drupal7.a2j/
 rm -rf app